chabulhwi/tpil-solutions/README.md

 2.0](./LICENSE).
 However, this repository also contains a Lean file in the [public domain](./LICENSE-CC0).

-I've also included a quiz for each chapter of the text in this repository, along with my solutions to the questions in each quiz.
+I've also included additional quizzes and examinations in this repository, along with my solutions to the questions in each quiz.

 I use [OmegaT][omt] to translate English documentation into Korean.
 The OmegaT